daniarmas/kubernetes-portfolio/README.md

 ### Ingress-Nginx

-Ingress-Nginx is an ingress controller for Kubernetes using NGINX as a reverse proxy and load balancer to route traffic to the appropriate services, offering features like SSL termination and path-based routing.
+An ingress controller for Kubernetes that uses NGINX as a reverse proxy and load balancer to route traffic to the appropriate services, offering features like SSL termination and path-based routing.

 1. Add the Ingress Helm repository
    ```sh